 Homeless Education and Literacy Project (HELP) supports the identification, enrollment, attendance, and academic success of homeless students.
 We evaluate this program each year to provide staff with detailed information about the program and to assist them in using the information to make instructional decisions.
 Read More

 This set of reports examines the perceptions of the state departments of education staff, district staff, and teachers in selected states on the impact of their K-3 reading legislation.
-States include Colorado, Nevada, North Carolina and South Carolina.
+States include Colorado, Nevada, North Carolina, South Carolina, Indiana, and Mississippi.
 Read More

 Embracing Our Differences is a not-for-profit organization that works to expand understanding and open the heart to celebrate the diversity of the human family through the power of art and education.
 RMC Research provides evaluation services to share information about the impact of Embracing Our Differences activities on teachers, as well as teachers’ perceived impact of these programs on their students.